ligato/docs/docs/plugins/infra-plugins.md

 ### Overall Agent Status

-The overall agent status is aggregated from all plugins' status.
-Conceptually, this is a  `logical AND` for each plugin's status.
 The status check plugin aggregates each plugin's status, to arrive at the overall agent status.
-Conceptually, it performs a logical and on the collective plugin status to determine the overall agent status.
+Conceptually, it performs a _logical and_ on each plugin's status to determine the overall agent status.

-The status check plugin can provide the overall status of the agent.
-It does so by performing a logical and on the plugin status

 Key to retrieve current agent status:
 ```